equinor/radix-web-console/README.md

 Stop the server with Ctrl+C, but also run `docker-compose down` to clean the Docker state.

-**Important**: the `node_modules` directory is not mapped to the host.
+**Important**: the `node_modules` directory is **not** mapped to the host (if you don't have `node_modules` locally, it will be created but it will remain empty and [it will not map](https://stackoverflow.com/questions/29181032/add-a-volume-to-docker-but-exclude-a-sub-folder) between local and container environments).
 NPM commands must be run in the container, even if you have NPM installed on the host.
 To run a command in the container:

     docker exec -ti radix-web-dev_container <command>